The 1% Rule: Why Professional Traders Never Risk More

 | 10% | 35% remains | 186% to recover |

 The Asymmetry Problem: A 50% loss requires a 100% gain to recover.
-This is why capital preservation is more important than profit maximization.
+This is why capital preservation matters more than profit maximization.

 How to Implement the 1% Rule